Beach houses

 The sandcastle we build.
 Vacation close to home

-The sandcastle we build
+The sandcastle we build.

 Swimming

 We went to the swimming pool one afternoon.
-It was strange with all the regulations.
-We loved it, but it was different.

 Biking